CURENT/andes/docs/source/getting_started/tutorial/cli.rst

 Note:
 Line limts are set as 99999.0 in `ssp`.
 `SynGen` equipped with `TurbineGov` in `ssa` is set as `controllable=True` in `ssp.gen`.
-Generator cost is not included in the conversion.

 Per Unit System